Complaints We Can Help With

 Note: CIFO cannot review any act/omission that led to a complaint if that act/omission occurred prior to 1 January 2010 (in Jersey) or 2 July 2013 (in Guernsey).

-The complainant must also refer the complaint to CIFO within 6 months of receiving the financial services provider’s decision on the complaint if the financial services provider met certain conditions in handling the complaint, including telling the complainant about CIFO and the 6-month time limit.
+The complainant must also refer the complaint to CIFO within 6 months of receiving the FSP’s decision on the complaint if the FSP met certain conditions in handling the complaint, including telling the complainant about CIFO and the 6-month time limit.

 The ombudsman can waive the time limits in special cases (for example, where the complainant was delayed by illness).